-Network - when used to describe a provider of health care services, this means a provider that has a participation agreement in effect (either directly or indirectly) with the Claims Administrator (UHC) or with its affiliate to participate in the Network; however, this does not include those providers who have agreed to discount their charges for Covered Health Services by way of their participation in the Shared Savings Program.
-The Claims Administrator (UHC)'s affiliates are those entities affiliated with the Claims Administrator (UHC) or with the Claims Administrator (UHC) or with the Claims Administrator (UHC)'s ultimate corporate parent, including direct and indirect subsidiaries.
+Network - when used to describe a provider of health care services, this means a provider that has a participation agreement in effect (either directly or indirectly) with the Claims Administrator (UHC) or with its affiliate to participate in the Network.
+The Claims Administrator (UHC)'s affiliates are those entities affiliated with the Claims Administrator (UHC) through common ownership or control with the Claims Administrator (UHC) or with the Claims Administrator (UHC)'s ultimate corporate parent, including direct and indirect subsidiaries.